sebasvil20/PIARColegio/README.md

-Now I'm gonna explain somethings:
+Now I'm gonna explain some things:

 -In the folder "mainApp" u gonna find: